unicode-org/message-format-wg/exploration/selection-matching-options.md

 ## Comparison

-Support your user experience designer wanted to introduce a new message for the last remaining wildebeest.
+Suppose your user experience designer wanted to introduce a new message for the last remaining wildebeest.
 This would entail adding a set of messages for the explicit value `$count = 1`:

 ```
    when 1 * 0     {This is your last remaining free wildebeest}